Donders-Institute/meg-pipeline/README.md

-# M/EEG data analysis pipelines
+# M/EEG data analysis templates

-This repository contains the shared DCCN template EEG and MEG data analysis pipelines and scripts to organize the data.
+This repository contains some (non-exhaustive) template EEG and MEG data analysis functions, pipelines and scripts to organize the data and data analysis.